aspotic/aspotic.github.io/_source/content/post/recipes/2025/11/27_potatoes_pave.md

 {{< photolist "/img/post/recipes/2025/11_27_potatoes_pave/04_cut.jpg" >}}

 * Cut into pieces (about 12), then melt and brush on the rest of the butter on each piece.
-* Roast at 200c for 40min in air fryer tray with drip tray below
+* Roast at 200c for 40min

 {{< /photolist >}}